Houston Jiménez

-Alfonso "Houston" Jiménez González (born 30 October 1957) is a Mexican former professional baseball shortstop and coach who is currently the third base coach for the Dorados de Chihuahua of the Mexican League.
+Alfonso "Houston" Jiménez González (born 30 October 1957) is a Mexican former professional baseball shortstop.
 Jiménez played in Major League Baseball (MLB) from 1983 to 1988 for the Minnesota Twins, Pittsburgh Pirates, and Cleveland Indians.

 Jiménez spent 14 seasons playing in the Mexican League and 25 seasons in the Mexican Pacific League.
 He was inducted into the Mexican Professional Baseball Hall of Fame as part of the class of 2007.

 Playing career

 Early years

 Jiménez began his playing career with Puebla in 1974 at the age of 16.
 In 1975, he was signed as a free agent by the Chicago Cubs organization, where he played for the Key West Cubs.
 After batting just .215 as their regular shortstop, he returned to Pericos for two seasons.
 He had a brief trial with the Chicago White Sox organization in 1978, batting .220 in 13 games.

 Twins

 After two more seasons with Puebla, Jiménez signed with the Minnesota Twins before the 1981 season.
 At the end of spring training, he was purchased by the Broncos de Reynosa.
 After spending a season and a half with Reynosa, he was reacquired by the Twins, finishing the season with the Toledo Mud Hens.

 Jiménez started 1983 with the Mud Hens, but was called up to the majors in June.
 He spent the rest of the season splitting time at shortstop with Ron Washington.
 The following year, Jiménez became the Twins' starter, playing in 108 games.
 However, 1984 would prove to be the only full season he spent at the major league level.
 After batting just .201, he spent all of the 1985 season with Toledo, then was released just before the start of the 1986 season.